Curious about Deep Learning? Read on for a mathematics and jargon free crash course in Deep Learning and Artificial Neural Networks!

 The Anatomy of an Artificial Neural Network

-The most commonly used architecture for ANNs is the Feed Forward architecture.
+A common starting point for understanding ANNs is the Feed Forward architecture.
 In this section we'll look at a typical Feed Forward ANN and explain the process of training it.

 - Input Layer: The Input Layer provides an entry point for incoming data.
 As such it needs to match the format or "shape" of the expected input.
 For example, an RGB image 28 pixels high and 28 pixels wide might require an Input Layer of 2352 nodes organised into a 3D structure (28 x 28 x 3).
 In such a structure each node would represent the Red, Green or Blue value for a given pixel.